Be in the Know

 In this article, we’ll explore some of the different ways you can find work, the range of Pilates instructor jobs that are available, and where specifically you’ll be able to find these opportunities.

-If you have recently qualified as a Pilates instructor, then you are probably feeling rather excited and ready to get some of your own Pilates classes up and running, and maybe even starting some private one-to-one Pilates work with clients.
+If you have recently completed your Pilates instructor course, then you are probably feeling rather excited and ready to get some of your own Pilates classes up and running.
+You’re maybe even considering starting some private one-to-one Pilates work with clients.

 Most Pilates instructors and teachers work on a freelance basis and are normally paid class-by-class or hour-by-hour.
-Instructors are usually given a set number of classes per week/month by at a particular venue or facility, and they will often teach their classes in multiple locations or facilities.
+These instructors are usually given a set number of classes per week/month by a particular venue or company, and they will often teach their classes in multiple locations or facilities.